What Layers When: Learning to Skip Compute in LLMs with Residual Gates: Experiments

 \paragraph{Models and Training.} We primarily evaluate our method on Llama-3.2-1b, while also experimenting with Llama-3.2-3b, Llama-3.1-8b, and Gemma-2-2b to assess scalability and architecture independence.
 For all experiments, we fine-tune the pretrained backbone to train the gates while simultaneously adapting the model to task templates for easier downstream answer extraction.
 We set the sparsity loss weight \(\lambda=0.1\) and decay the token budget from 100\% to 80\% during training.
 Training employs the AdamW optimizer \citep{adamw}.
 A full list of hyperparameters can be found in Appendix \ref{appendix:hyperparams}.
 All libraries and their respective versions used for our experiments are listed in Appendix \ref{app:libraries}.
 Instructions for code access can be found in Appendix \ref{app:inst-rep}.

 \paragraph{Generative benchmarks.} We fine-tune on the train sets of CommonsenseQA \citep{csqa} and GSM8K \citep{gsm8k} questions with chain-of-thought traces generated by Nemotron-70B \citep{hdr2025_cqa_traces, hdr2025_gsm8k_traces, nemotron}, masking the loss on the question portion so that the model learns both reasoning and answer extraction.
 For evaluation we measure zero-shot accuracy on the GSM8K and CommonsenseQA test sets using the same prompt template.
-We sweep the inference budget \(\hat b\) over \(\{1.00,0.95,0.90,0.85,0.80,0.75\}\), corresponding to compute-savings of \(\{0\%,5\%,10\%,15\%,20\%,25\%\}\); since the realized savings sometimes fall between these targets, we linearly interpolate the measured accuracies to report performance at the exact percentages listed above.
-Non-interpolated results are reported in Appendix \ref{app:raw-results}. \paragraph{Log-likelihood benchmarks.} We fine-tune on FineWeb data \citep{penedo2024finewebdatasetsdecantingweb} with the same hyperparameters as above.
+We sweep the inference budget \(\hat b\) over \(\{1.00,0.95,0.90,0.85,0.80,0.75\}\), corresponding to compute-savings of \(\{0\%,5\%,10\%,15\%,20\%,25\%\}\); since the realized savings sometimes fall between these targets, we linearly interpolate the measured accuracies to report performance at the exact percentages listed above. \paragraph{Log-likelihood benchmarks.} We fine-tune on FineWeb data \citep{penedo2024finewebdatasetsdecantingweb} with the same hyperparameters as above.
 For evaluation we measure five-shot log-likelihood accuracy on MMLU \citep{mmlu}, HellaSwag \citep{hellaswag}, CommonsenseQA \citep{csqa}, PIQA \citep{piqa}, OpenBookQA \citep{openbookqa}, and WinoGrande \citep{winogrande} using LM Evaluation Harness \citep{eval-harness}.
 We sweep \(\hat b\) over \(\{1.00,0.85,0.70,0.55,0.40\}\) for compute-savings of \(\{0\%,15\%,30\%,45\%,60\%\}\), again using linear interpolation to report exact savings levels.

-\paragraph{Variance estimate.} Each full run requires \(\approx5\) GPU-hours on an H100-80GB, so we perform one seed per configuration and estimate uncertainty by bootstrapping (100 000 resamples in LM-Eval-Harness), yielding a standard deviation \(\le3\%\) on every benchmark.
-Standard deviations and raw results are reported in Appendix \ref{app:raw-results}.
-All baselines (random skipping, MoD router-tuning, CALM variants) were trained and evaluated with the identical data splits, hyperparameters, inference budgets, and interpolation procedure described above, ensuring a fair comparison.
+\paragraph{Variance estimate.} We perform five seeds per configuration, measuring mean and standard deviation on each metric.
+All baselines (random skipping, MoD router-tuning, CALM variants) are trained and evaluated with the identical data splits, hyperparameters, inference budgets, and interpolation procedure described above, ensuring a fair comparison.